stuartfong1/AVL-Tree/README.md

 # AVL-Tree
 Visualization of an AVL Tree.
+Made using Processing.

+Windows: Download and open avl.exe